 Health Insurance - All Walla Walla University students must have health insurance while they are enrolled at WWU.
 Students are responsible for obtaining and maintaining their health insurance.
 If a student's health insurance lapses while they are a student at WWU, they are responsible for obtaining replacement coverage.
 If students require assistance in finding a health insurance plan to meet their needs, please go to wallawalla.edu/insurance.

-Excess Student Accident Insurance - Walla Walla University covers all registered undergraduate and graduate students with excess accident insurance with a $5,000 limit.
+Excess Student Accident Insurance - Walla Walla University covers all registered undergraduate, graduate, and doctoral students with excess accident insurance with a $5,000 limit.
 Students injured while on a WWU campus, in campus-owned housing, or participating in off-campus University-sponsored activities (excluding intercollegiate athletic accidents) may complete a Non-Work-Related Accident/Incident Report form and the A-G Excess Student Accident Claim Form and provide them to Risk & Safety Management for authorization prior to filing a claim and submitting to A-G Administrators.